pereirarodrigo/pereirarodrigo/README.md

 ## :bulb: Interests

 As an artificial intelligence scientist, I'm interested in many of the subfields of AI, such as machine learning (ML) and natural language processing (NLP).
-Currently, I'm heavily focused on NLP and reinforcement learning, and I'm mainly exploring the following topics:
+Currently, I'm heavily focused on NLP, neuromorphic computing and reinforcement learning, and I'm mainly exploring the following topics:

 * Exploration;
 * Imitation learning;
 * Actor-critic methods;
 * Meta-learning;
-* Neuro-fuzzy systems;
+* Conversational AI;
-* Conversational AI.
+* Spiking neural networks,